-To identify the wastes generated by the Community for which provision for management needs to be made for the period of 20 years from [insert date approved by the States], detailing the methods to be used for the management of that waste, and related matters, in accordance with section 31 of The Environmental Pollution (Guernsey) Law, 2004 (as amended) ("the Law") (see Appendix 1).
+To identify the wastes generated by the Community for which provision for management needs to be made for the period of 20 years from 19 July 2018, detailing the methods to be used for the management of that waste, and related matters, in accordance with section 31 of The Environmental Pollution (Guernsey) Law, 2004 (as amended) ("the Law") (see Appendix 1).
 This Plan identifies all solid waste and certain liquid wastes which are specially controlled wastes1 as waste for which provision for the recovery or disposal of which needs to be made by the Waste Disposal Authority.